quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   by the peer is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

+Reserved:

+: This field has no meaning in this version of ACK_FREQUENCY.
+The value of this field MUST be 0x00.
+Receipt of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

 Ignore Order:

 : A 1-bit field representing a boolean truth value.
 This field is